How Much Does General Liability Insurance Cost in Alaska?

 General liability premiums in Alaska scale with employee count across a wide range, running from $77 per month for businesses with no employees to $3,087 for those with 20 to 49.
 That 40x spread reflects how payroll exposure and claim frequency potential accumulate as headcount grows.
 The sharpest relative jump occurs between your fourth and fifth hire, where monthly premiums increase by 175%, from $151 to $416.
 The graph breaks down average monthly and annual premiums by employee band, showing where the largest cost transitions occur and how each tier compares to the others.

-Alaska General Liability Insurance Cost Chart
+General Liability Insurance Cost in Alaska Chart

 Average General Liability Insurance Costs in Alaska by Industry

-Alaska general liability premiums run from $29 per month for tech and IT businesses to $444 for construction and contracting companies, a 15x range driven by how insurers weight physical exposure, third-party contact frequency and claim severity potential by sector.
+Alaska general liability premiums run from $29 per month for tech and IT businesses to $444 for construction and contracting companies, a 15x range driven by how insurers weigh physical exposure, third-party contact frequency and claim severity potential by sector.

 Data filtered by: